AndreeaAlecu19/MSci-Project/README.md

 ## Functionality of the files
-In this folder, we have 7 MATLAB files, all handling different aspects of the enitre project:
+In this folder, we have 6 MATLAB files, all handling different aspects of the enitre project:

 - Blood_system_plot.m - Plots the microvascular system where we have a branching of a channel.

-- Bingham_flow_rate_forpressuredrop.m - Plots the nonlinear dependency of the volumetric flow rate for pressure drop in a pipe for a Bingham fluid

 - Newtonian_single_vessel_vel_profile.m - Plots the Poiseuille velocity profile in a pipe